 Esther’s story is truly a wonderful drama with great content.
 Perhaps this CD was made for “just such a time as this!”

 Also included is the life-application Zaccheus activity titled “How do you measure up.”
-Kids will rate their responses to a series of questions about their spiritual practices and Christian life to generate a score.
-The questions themselves become a point of discussion, as will the students scores.
+Kids select responses to a series of “spiritual growth” questions.
+A total score and ‘title’ is shown afterwards, which leads to discussion.
 Below is one of the interactive screens in the “Measure up reflection.
 Kids “build” their stature, get a score, and discuss.

 Parable of the Talents

 This parable has a lot of challenging vocabulary words and unfamiliar imagery for kids:

 “talents,” “invested,” “slave,” “outer darkness,” “gnashing of teeth” -to mention a few.